pe0nd/Explaining-Complex-Energy-Systems/README.md

 ## Time series
 * **Demand time series** - distribution of 8760 values that sum up to 1
   * Data is for the residential_building_1 for the year 2016 from [Open Power System Data](https://data.open-power-system-data.org/household_data/2020-04-15)
-* **Photovoltaik availabilty** - values between 0 and 1 for each of the 8760 hours of a year, while 1 is a 100% yield of the installed capacity and 0 is no energy production
+* **Photovoltaic availability** - values between 0 and 1 for each of the 8760 hours of a year, while 1 is a 100% yield of the installed capacity and 0 is no energy production
   * Data is for the city Darmstadt in Germany from [Renewables.ninja](https://www.renewables.ninja/)

 ## Authors